-An entry point is either a C++ function or a script (shell or Perl, for example) used by the agent to carry out a specific task on a resource.
+An entry point is either a C++ function or a script (for example: shell, Perl, or Python) used by the agent to carry out a specific task on a resource.
 The agent framework supports a specific set of entry points, each of which is expected to do a different task and return.
 For example, the online entry point brings a resource online.